 Monday Morning Millionaire Program Answer:

 You are correct in noting the benefits of investing in a U.S. market index Exchange-Traded Fund (ETF) which tracks the S&P 500.
 It is as easy to match (minus a small transaction cost) as it is difficult to beat.
-There are several other ways of getting decent income from the stock market and a portfolio of dividend-paying stocks can be excellent.
+There are several other ways of getting a decent income from the stock market and a portfolio of dividend-paying stocks can be excellent.